benfulcher/hctsaTutorial_BonnEEG/README.md

 ![](img/TS_CompareFeatureSets.png)

 It's encouraging that removing any one of location-, length-, spread-dependent features doesn't drop the accuracy.
-And we can see that if we'd have saved the many hours of computation time by just using the _catch22_ feature set, we would have gotten a decent accuracy (but ~10% lower than the full feature set).
+And we can see that if we'd have saved the many hours of computation time by just using the _catch22_ feature set, we would have gotten a decent approximation to the accuracy of the full _hctsa_ feature set (~80% instead of ~90%).

 ### Low-dimensional performance (`TS_ClassifyLowDim`)